ReactionMechanismGenerator/RMG-tests/README.md

-If you need an RMG-Py pull request to be tested on a certain branch of the RMG-database, add a commit that modifies the file `.github/workflows/CI.yml` in `RMG-Py` by changing the line `RMG_DB_BRANCH: master` to instead state the desired database branch.
+If you need an RMG-Py pull request to be tested on a certain branch of the RMG-database, add a commit that modifies the file `.github/workflows/CI.yml` in `RMG-Py` by changing the line `RMG_DB_BRANCH: main` to instead state the desired database branch.

-Likewise, if you wish to test an RMG-database update using a specific branch of RMG-Py, then add a commit to the modify the file `.github/workflows/CI.yml` in your `RMG-database` changing the line `RMG_PY_BRANCH: master` to instead state the desired RMG-Py branch.
+Likewise, if you wish to test an RMG-database update using a specific branch of RMG-Py, then add a commit to the modify the file `.github/workflows/CI.yml` in your `RMG-database` changing the line `RMG_PY_BRANCH: main` to instead state the desired RMG-Py branch.

-After the tests pass, remove the commits before merging the pull request to master.
+After the tests pass, remove the commits before merging the pull request to main.

 ## Warning
 Avoid hyphens in your branch names, on either RMG-database or RMG-Py.